Livable Garden Centre | Livable Basics

 Tropical Climate

-Tropical climate refers to warm, humid regions with high annual rainfall.
-These conditions support dense vegetation and diverse ecosystems.
+Warm, humid climate with high annual rainfall that supports dense vegetation and diverse ecosystems.

 Twining Stems